Delightful Sanson Map Curiously Focusing on French Rivers

 The concept of hydrological mapping was virtually unknown at the time of the publication of this map, and we were unable to find an earlier example of a map that solely focuses on the rivers of France.
 Crossing points are also shown for the rivers which would have proved important for understanding the defensive capabilities of various regions.

 Names are given to all but the smallest tributary streams shown on the map.
-The "5 great rivers of France" (the Seine, Loire, Garrone, Rhone, and Rhine) are clearly shown.
+The "5 great rivers of France" (the Seine, Loire, Garrone, Rhone, and Rhine) are clearly shown and each is shaded in a different set of colors.
 Detail extends into the Low Countries, Switzerland (with its many lakes), Italy, and southern England.

 The text in the upper right-hand side of the map explains to a potential confused reader the purpose of this map.
 Sanson defends his map as exactingly precise, and states that many of the rivers found here are unlikely to be found on national or even regional maps.